jmccann-dev-10/regex-notes/README.md

 With that slight change to the same pattern, it means the first reference will give us the `regex101` in `regex101.com` and the `bestbuy` in `www.bestbuy.com`.

 #### c.
 Assertions
 Assertions are similar to anchors where we can target specific patterns while also targeting surround information.
-All four assertions are a type of group (so they're surrounded by paranthesis), contain their own pattern, and (similar to the non-capturing group) have a particular syntax to explain to Regex how to interpret the group.
+All four assertions are a type of group (so they're surrounded by parenthesis), contain their own pattern, and (similar to the non-capturing group) have a particular syntax to explain to Regex how to interpret the group.
 What's special about assertions is they can be used to target a particular surrounding pattern, while not lumping the assertion into the same group.
 These are great for interpeting serial numbers with important metadata built in, or finding an occurrance inside of a string where there's some other obvious marker that would clue into the correct one to find.
 The four groups are:

 |Syntax|Name|Meaning|
 |:--|:--|:--|